zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

         }
     }

-In this code-example there's a couple of things to be aware of.
+In this code-example there are a couple of things to be aware of.
 First, the ``WriteController`` doesn't exist yet, but we will create this in the next step so we're just assuming that it will exist later on.
-Second we access the ``FormElementManager`` to get access to our ``PostForm``.
+Second, we access the ``FormElementManager`` to get access to our ``PostForm``.
 All forms should be accessed through the ``FormElementManager``.
 Even though we haven't registered the ``PostForm`` in our config files yet the ``FormElementManager`` automatically knows about forms that act as ``invokables``.
 As long as you have no dependencies you don't need to register them explicitly.